vega/altair/doc/user_guide/encodings/index.rst

     lines + rule

-If we instead used ``alt.value`` in this example, we would position the rule 300 pixels from the bottom of the chart border rather than at the 300 dollars position:
+If we instead used ``alt.value`` in this example, we would position the rule 300 pixels from the top of the chart border rather than at the 300 dollars position.
+Since the default charts height is 300 pixels, this will show the dotted line just on top of the x-axis -line:

 .. altair-plot::